 In 2011, Lynn was awarded the U.S. Congressional “Angel in Adoption” award, which recognizes and honors the good work of individuals who have enriched the lives of children through adoption.

-Lynn is a fellow in the American Academy of Adoption Attorneys (AAAA) and the American Academy of Assisted Reproductive Technology Attorneys (AAARTA).
-She has been heavily involved in the governance of both, serving three terms on the Board of Trustees, as Vice President, and on various committees, including one formed to revise the code of ethics for adoption and ART lawyers.
+Lynn is a fellow in the Academy of Adoption and Assisted Reproduction Attorneys (AAAA).
+She has been heavily involved in AAAA’s governance, serving three terms on the Board of Trustees, as Vice President, and on various committees, including one formed to revise the code of ethics for adoption and ART lawyers.
+Lynn has also served the State of Wisconsin Bar Association as an appointed member of the State Bar Fee Arbitration Program for many years.